How to Season a Moka Pot for Perfect Coffee Every Time

 This coats the pot’s interior with a thin layer of coffee oil, which helps prevent rusting and gives your future cups of coffee a richer flavor profile.

-Fill the filter basket about two-thirds full with espresso roast or dark roasted beans to find the ideal strength.
+Fill the filter basket about two-thirds full with espresso or dark roasted beans to find the ideal strength.

 4. Discarding The Coffee

-This step helps remove any metallic taste from the pot and ensures that your next brew will be delicious.
+This helps remove any metallic taste from the pot and ensures that your next brew will be delicious.

 5. Rinsing And Drying The Moka Pot